ARZZEZZAN/s21_SmartCalc_v2.0/README.md

 Provide a special mode "deposit profitability calculator" (you can take banki.ru and calcus.ru as an example):
 - Input: deposit amount, deposit term, interest rate, tax rate, periodicity of payments, capitalization of interest, replenishments list, partial withdrawals list
 - Output: accrued interest, tax amount, deposit amount by the end of the term

+💡 [Tap here](https://forms.yandex.ru/u/635a8684068ff01a3d20bfce/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.